If you recently started raising chickens you are probably wondering, when does a chicken start laying eggs?

 The First Eggs

-Once a pullet starts laying, her reproductive system requires a few days to fully gear up.
+Once a chicken start laying eggs, her reproductive system requires a few days to fully gear up.

 Her first eggs may be tiny and contain no yolk.
 They may be oddly shaped or have a soft, rubbery shell.

-After about, two weeks after the pullet starts laying, her eggs should reach the normal size and shape for her breed.
+After about, two weeks after the pullet chicken starts laying eggs, her eggs should reach the normal size and shape for her breed.

 After about eighteen months of laying, the hen will molt, or gradually drop her feathers, and she will develop a fresh coat of plumage.